He's back! Acuña returns to Braves after major knee injury

 He is eager to be part of a championship on the field.

-“It motivates me for this year, and will motivate me for years to come,” Acuña said through interpreter Franco Garcia.
+“It motivates me for this year, and will motivate me for years to come,” Acuña said.
 “Obviously, it's not the same being able to play in the World Series as it is to just watch it from the dugout nursing an injury.
 That's obviously the dream that every kid has growing up, wanting to play in a World Series."

 He added, confidently, "There will be more World Series to come.”

 If anything, Acuña's feels he's gotten even faster than he was before the injury.
-He hopes to be even more of a threat on the basepaths.
+He hopes to be even more of a threat on the basepaths, which certainly showed in his first game back with those two stolen bases, one of which came on the back end of a double steal.

 “Throughout the entire rehabilitation process, there was an added focus on my legs and developing those muscles," he said.
 "I think I can add speed there.
 I'm coming in with the intention of running a little bit more.”